Licensing & Registration Information Animal Control Office

 Email: Tracy Paige at the Animal Control Office

 The Animal Control Unit is a support unit of the Topeka Police Department.
 The officers of this Unit are responsible for enforcing various city ordinances regarding animals, including the leash law, vaccination and licensing requirements, the cruelty ordinance, and checking on neglected or abused animals.
 The officers can issue citations for violations in these cases.
-They also pick up loose dogs, unlicensed cats, deceased animals, and injured domestic animals with no identifiable owner.
+They also pick up loose dogs, unlicensed cats, and deceased animals on roadways along with deceased domestic animals or injured domestic animals with no identifiable owner.

-Animal Control Officers do not respond to "barking dog" calls.
-This type of complaint is handled by uniformed police officers under the noise violation ordinance.
+Animal Control Officers do not respond to barking dog calls.
+This type of complaint is handled by uniformed Police Officers under the noise violation ordinance.
+For barking dog, issues contact the Topeka Police Department non-emergency number at 785-368-9200.

-The annual license fee for a sterilized dog or cat is $8.00.
-For an non-sterilized dog or cat the fee is $20.00.
+The annual license fee for a sterilized dog, cat and pig is $8.00.
+For a non-sterilized dog or cat the fee is $20.00.
+All pigs are required to be sterilized.